BSH Home Appliances Corporation Website Legal Policy Statement

 WARNING: Cancer and Reproductive Harm –

 This warning is the result of a law passed in California in 1986, referred to as the California Safe Drinking Water and Toxic Enforcement Act of 1986, or more generally referred to as "Proposition 65."

-While we believe our products are not harmful when used as designed, we provide the warning as a result of this California law.
+While we believe our products are not harmful when used as designed.
+We provide the warning as a result of this California law.

 What is Proposition 65?

 Proposition 65 is broad law that applies to any company operating in California, selling products in California, or manufacturing products that may be sold in or brought into California.
-It mandates that the Governor of California maintain and publish a list of chemicals that are known to cause cancer, birth defects and/or other reproductive harm.
+It mandates that the State of California maintain and publish a list of chemicals that are known to cause cancer, birth defects and/or other reproductive harm.
 The list, which must be updated annually, includes a wide variety of chemicals that can be found in many everyday items, such as dyes, solvents, drugs, food-additives, by-products of certain processes, pesticides and tobacco products.
 The purpose of Proposition 65 is to ensure that people are informed about exposure to these chemicals.

 Why does BSH include this warning?

 The penalties for not complying with Proposition 65 are high.
 As a result of the potential penalties and because there is no penalty for providing an unnecessary warning, BSH, as well as many other manufacturers, have elected to provide the Proposition 65 notice out of an abundance of caution in order to avoid the potential for liability.

 I purchased this product outside of California; why it is included?

 Our products are sold nationwide.
 It would be extremely difficult and costly to determine which products will be ultimately sold or brought into California.
 Therefore, to ensure compliance with Proposition 65 requirements, we have decided to include these warnings on all of our products, regardless of origin.